dgraph-io/dgraph/contrib/config/terraform/gcp/standalone/README.md

 # Deploy Dgraph on GCP using Terraform

+> **NOTE: This Terraform template creates a Dgraph database cluster with a public IP accessible to anyone.**

 [Terraform](https://terraform.io/) automates the process spinning up GCP compute instance, setting up and running Dgraph in it.
 This setup deploys terraform in standalone mode inside a single GCP compute instance.